tari-project/tari/RFC/src/RFC-0001_overview.md

 Tari overcomes this constraint by building two layers:

-* A base layer that provides a public ledger of Tari coin transactions, secured by proof of work to maximise security, and
+* A base layer that provides a public ledger of Tari token transactions, secured by proof of work to maximise security, and
 * A second layer that manages digital asset state that is very fast and cheap, at the expense of decentralisation.

 If required, the digital asset layer can refer back to the base layer to temporarily give up speed in exchange for